October 2025 UK Energy Market Trends: Gas, Power & Oil

 ACTION: Set Alerts & Wait

 You have breathing room.
-Use October's lesson: forwards don't react to day-ahead shocks.
-Set price triggers and wait for the right moment.
+Use October's lesson: forwards don't panic to day-ahead shocks.
+Set price triggers and wait.

 Alerts: